 2020 UPPER DIVISION SCHOLARSHIP AWARDS

-This year, thanks to scholarships funded by the Assistance League of Greater San Diego, nine students will transition from local community colleges to four-year universities, including UCSD, USD, San Diego State, UC Berkeley, and Laguna College of Art and Design.
-Their major fields include psychology, pediatrics, business administration/accounting, education, law and film studies.
+This year, thanks to scholarships funded by the Assistance League of Greater San Diego, nine students transitioned from local community colleges to four-year universities, including UCSD, USD, San Diego State, UC Berkeley, and Laguna College of Art and Design.
+Their major fields include psychology, pediatrics, business administration/accounting, education, nursing, and film studies.

 Mark Twain Senior High School